intel/terraform-intel-aws-databricks-workspace/examples/databricks-workspace-cluster/README.md

 © Copyright 2022, Intel Corporation

-## AWS Databricks
+## Intel Optimized Databricks Cluster

-The module can deploy an Intel Optimized AWS Databricks Workspace.
+The module can deploy an Intel Optimized AWS Databricks Worskpace.

 **Learn more about optimizations :**